compusolve-rsa/TestingGrounds/README.md

 ### TG 23.
 Added AimOffset to do smoth animation when Guard aiming up and down with gun.
 This animation offset presented only in Editor.
 In future I will use it for Guards animations.

+### TG 24.
+Added aiming behavior to our Guards.
+Now they moving across their patrol route, aiming at starting point of player.